Become a Counselor in Kansas

-Aside from the content areas listed above, an additional 15 hours of the basic 60 must be in the diagnosis and treatment of mental disorders.
+Aside from the content areas listed above, 15 hours of the 60 required must be in the diagnosis and treatment of mental disorders.
 More specifically, two of those 15 hours should be in ethics and another two should be in psychopathology and diagnostic assessment.

 Aspiring LCPCs in Kansas must complete at least 4,000 hours of post-graduate, supervised professional experience.
 Of those 4,000 hours, at least 50 should be face-to-face, one-on-one individual supervision and at least 100 should be group supervision with up to six supervisees.
 The supervisor must be an LCPC or be otherwise licensed to practice graduate-level behavioral science in counseling, therapy, or psychotherapy.

-LPC licensure in Kansas requires a passing score on the National Counselor Examination for Licensure and Certification, a 200-question, multiple-choice examination administered by the National Board for Certified Counselors.
+The NCE is a 200-question multiple-choice examination administered by the National Board for Certified Counselors.
 It assesses knowledge, skills, and abilities in effective counseling services.

 LPCs and LCPCs in Kansas can expect to pay the following fees for their application, license, renewal, and examination:

 LCPC License: $175

 LPC and LCPC licenses in Kansas expire biennially on the last day of the month the license was originally issued.
 Professional counselor license renewal in Kansas requires payment of the appropriate renewal fee and completion of continuing education requirements.